 Your extended family is, on the whole, colorful and fun.
 At holiday get-togethers, you enjoy Uncle Bob’s fishing stories, Cousin Kathy’s tales of office intrigue, and Grandpa Tony’s reminiscences.
-But then there’s that one person — the one who can be counted on to tell the racist joke, launch into a conspiratorial rant about corporate skullduggery, dominate the conversation with a made-for-cable political screed, or otherwise create an atmosphere in which everybody stares at the floor and longs to drop through it.
+But then there’s that one person — the one who can be counted on to tell the crass joke, launch into a conspiratorial rant about corporate skullduggery, dominate the conversation with a made-for-cable political screed, or otherwise create an atmosphere in which everybody stares at the floor and longs to drop through it.

 - Fearing the worst.
 Anticipatory dread of what Cousin Mike is going to say or do this year can create unrealistic worst-case scenarios and increase your stress, long before the actual scene plays out.

 - Checking out.
 The feelings of embarrassment you’re likely to experience when the problem person starts pushing the family’s buttons are likely to make you “space out” during the episode, freezing your response to the person and to others in the family.

 - Anger and blame.
 Disgust with the difficult family member’s behavior may prompt you to overreact internally or externally or both, judging the person as bad, impossible, or stupid.
 This can lead to a blowup that turns an uncomfortable situation into something dangerously explosive.

 - Force of habit.
 Aunt Dolores has been trotting out her cringeworthy views so often at family gatherings that everybody has simply sunk into a sort of dull, stoical suffering mode, enduring her until she tires out.
 “You tell yourself, This sucks, but at least we know what to expect,” Johnson says.

 - Fear of making things worse.
 “You can easily feel that, as unpleasant as things are when the problem person holds forth, saying anything to him or her — especially when the group is gathered — will only make the person react badly and create worse feelings all around,” she notes.